ART*Feature ART/FASHION RACE/POLITICS

 We met in her art studio a few weeks later, close to sunset, where I got to interview Mekia operating holistically in her habitat: a stunning upper Manhattan corner loft with sacred walls canvas-carpeted over like endless montages of memory mixed with matriculated messaging.
 The artist certainly boasts a gift for endeavoring blending surrealist montage with realistic portraiture.
 The first emblem I encountered upon entering was James Baldwin quote above.

 Subsequently, the multidisciplinary visual artist introduced me to her fledgling series of painting she aims to call “The Children are Ours.”
-Surrealist montages of the real and dreamy, she identifies herself as depicting a go-between of the abstract and the figurative.
+Creating surrealist montages of the real and dreamy, she identifies herself as depicting a go-between of the abstract and the figurative.
 Expounding on her heartfelt purpose to represent the children, she notes: “I’m constantly thinking about the children [particularly in war zones]: the children in Congo—the children in Palestine.
 Palestine has been on my mind a lot.”
 Already on her sixth representation, she aims to continue develop more depictions that are mindful of these children.

 “I want to pull these from being overly abstractive to being a moment peering into the real lives of these children without being too realistic…I want them to be cutesy yet graphic.”